ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 Try to look for similar projects within your organisation and find out if there are examples of projects that have moved to the public cloud already.
 Failing that, look at others like the [Deutsche Boerse](https://deutsche-boerse.com/dbg-en/media/press-releases/Deutsche-B-rse-and-Microsoft-reach-a-significant-milestone-for-cloud-adoption-in-the-financial-services-industry-1540058){:target="_blank" rel="noopener noreferrer"} or [Alphabet International Gmbh](https://www.youtube.com/watch?v=uz4bs9EQA0E){:target="_blank" rel="noopener noreferrer"} that have adopted public cloud as well.

-Feel free to reach out to [me](https://www.linkedin.com/in/pieter-vincken-a94b5153/) or any other Ordina colleagues if you want help with starting to adopt the cloud.
+Feel free to reach out to [me](https://www.linkedin.com/in/pieter-vincken-a94b5153/){:target="_blank" rel="noopener noreferrer"} or any other Ordina colleagues if you want help with starting to adopt the cloud.